 The total of the amounts for items 1 through 5 above is $3.2 million.
 In addition, in the Complaint Staff requested that the Commission order PSE to implement a compliance program.

-Q: Do the Additional Failures You Discussed Earlier Violate Existing Rules or Regulations.

-A: Yes.
-The Commission could find that PSE committed two violations of WAC 480-93-018 due to the Improperly Completed Form D-4 and Incorrect Record of Deactivated Service.
-The Commission also could find that PSE committed two violations of WAC 480-93-180 for the Unreliable Quality Control Program and for the Abandoned Aboveground Service Line Not Removed.
-Each of these violations would entail a $200,000 penalty.
-Therefore, the Commission could impose an additional $800,000 in penalties, which would increase the total maximum penalties to $4.0 million.

 STAFF AND PSE PROPOSED SETTLEMENT

 Q: Please briefly describe the terms of the Settlement Agreement that Staff and PSE have reached.